• Home

 Revelation 8:3-4

-Another angel came on the scene; an 8th angel or some believe it is Jesus himself.
-The word for messenger or envoy is the same word to describe the 7 angels, but, because He is bringing the incense with prayers, as a High Priest would do in the sanctuary, many see this as Jesus.
-It is the picture of the Lord before the throne of God offering our prayers with incense before God.
+Another angel came on the scene.
+Some believe this is Jesus Himself.
+The word for messenger or envoy is the same word to describe the seven angels, but because He is bringing the incense with prayers, as a High Priest would do in the earthly sanctuary, many see this as Jesus.
+It is the picture of the Lord before the throne of God, offering our prayers with incense before God.

 It is Christ who died, and furthermore is also risen, who is even at the right hand of God, who also makes intercession for us.
 (Romans 8:34)

 These prayers may be the same ones noted in Revelation 5:8.
-They were important prayers for an important time and pictures the value of prayer, the efficacy of prayer for all time.
+They were important prayers for an important time and pictured the value and efficacy of prayer for all times.
 This was relevant to those people John originally wrote to who needed to hear this.
 It remains true today.
+We need to know our prayers are heard.
 The silence in heaven enhanced the message they brought.
 What were these prayers?

 • They weren’t prayers for wealth and prosperity.